 ABOUT FREE TO RUN

-Founded in 2014 by ultra runner and human rights lawyer, Stephanie Case, Free to Run began with simple hiking activities that were requested by a small group of young women in the Central Highlands region of Afghanistan.
-Since then, Free to Run has impacted thousands of individuals and their communities in five countries, most notably Afghanistan where the organization was founded, and Iraq where our largest-scale programs operate today.
+Free to Run was founded in 2014 by ultra runner and human rights lawyer Stephanie Case.
+It began with simple hiking activities requested by a small group of young women in the Central Highlands of Afghanistan.
+Since then, Free to Run has impacted thousands of individuals and their communities in many countries, most notably Afghanistan, Palestine, and Iraq - where our largest-scale programs operate today.

 OUR WORK IS…